alex-kas/nec_terrain/recovery/README.md

 * `kas.recovery.bin-vvv` - the recovery image version vvv

 Verification script:
-* `adbtestgpt.sh` - this script shows to you the GPT table.
+* `adbtestgpt.sh (adbtestgpt.bat for windows)` - this script shows to you the GPT table.
 It is up to **YOU** to decide whether to proceed or not.
 You should consult [the prerequisits](../exploit-pre.md) page to make the decision.
 The corenerstone is the gap between partitions 3 and 4
 ```
 Number  Start (sector)    End (sector)  Size       Code  Name
    3          425984          557055   64.0 MiB    FFFF  fatallog